Application Security Authority

 The application-security-standards-and-frameworks reference page provides cross-mapping of these regulatory instruments to specific AppSec controls.

-Application Security Authority operates within the broader Authority Industries network (authorityindustries.com), which publishes reference directories across regulated professional and technical sectors nationwide.
+Application Security Authority operates within the broader Professional Services Authority network (professionalservicesauthority.com), which publishes reference directories across regulated professional and technical sectors nationwide.

 What qualifies and what does not

-Qualifies as application security services or content within this directory's scope:
+Qualifies as application security services or content within this network's scope:

 Does not qualify:

-The appsec-vendor-directory applies these classification boundaries to the commercial provider landscape.
+The appsec-vendor-provider network applies these classification boundaries to the commercial provider landscape.
 The application-security-certifications page applies equivalent boundaries to professional credential programs.